gvbyte/terraform-cheatsheet/terraform.md

 #### <a name="terraform-init" ></a>terraform init

-- This command is requiredto be executed to initialize the terraform file in the current directory
+- This command is required to be executed first to initialize the terraform file in the current directory

 - No other command will work as this command installs:
   - Terraform modules